hanabi/hanabi.github.io/docs/variant-specific/black.md

   - Bob knows that this will be treated as either a black 3 or a black 4 save, and the black 2 will never play.
   - Bob also sees that there is nothing special going on.
   - There must be a reason for this bad clue, so Bob knows that this is the *Black Save Bluff*, and he blind-plays his slot 1.
 It is a red 2.
-  - Cathy knows that Alice's black clue touched two brand new cards, it is a legal save on any black cards in the game, which means that Bob should never have blind-played anything.
+  - Cathy knows that Alice's black clue touched two new cards, it is a legal save on any black cards in the game, which means that Bob should never have blind-played anything.
   - Thus, Cathy knows that it was a *Black Save Bluff* and she has exactly black 2 on her slot 5.
 Cathy plays black 2.

 <BlackSaveBluff />